 James Comey Indicted Again by Trump's DOJ: Report

-Former FBI Director James Comey has been indicted a second time by the Department of Justice under President Donald Trump, this time on federal felony charges for a deleted Instagram post showing seashells arranged to spell '86 47,' which prosecutors allege was a criminal threat against the president.
-Comey denies any violent intent, calling the charges politically motivated, and plans to contest them in court.
-Legal experts have questioned the strength of the case, with some calling it an act of political retribution.
-The indictment has reignited debate over free speech, prosecutorial overreach, and the politicization of the Justice Department.
+Former FBI Director James Comey has been indicted a second time by the Justice Department under President Donald Trump, facing federal felony charges over a now-deleted Instagram post featuring seashells arranged to spell '86 47'.
+Prosecutors allege the image constituted a criminal threat against the president, while Comey denies any violent intent and claims the prosecution is politically motivated.
+The case has sparked debate over political retribution and the independence of the justice system.

 Opening excerpt (first ~120 words) tap to expand